sandialabs/wiretap/README.md

 ```

 > **Note**
 > Wiretap uses 2 WireGuard interfaces per node in order to safely and scalably chain together servers.
-See the [How It Works](#how-it-works) section for details
+This means your client will bind to more than one port, but only the Relay Interface port needs to be accessible by the Server.
+See the [How It Works](#how-it-works) section for details.
+Use `--simple` if your setup requires a single interface on the client

 Install the resulting config either by copying and pasting the output or by importing the new `wiretap_relay.conf` and `wiretap_e2ee.conf` files into WireGuard: